Integrations

 3. Upload the JSON file, then map the required datasource to your Infinity datasource.

-4. After import, adjust dashboard variables like history_range and history_limit.
+4. After import, adjust variables like history_range, history_limit, and monitor_list_limit.

 Step 1: create an API key